gauracreative/soul-interface/README.md

 # Soul Interface

-## Vedic concept of God's Creation and the Soul in it through OOP principles
+## Vedic concept of God, Creation and the Soul through OOP principles